-KU Racial Equity Research, Scholarship & Creative Activity Awards
+KU Racial Equity Research, Scholarship & Creative Activity Grants

-These awards will support members of our research and creative community as they apply their expertise to profound and persistent challenges related to attaining the goal of racial equity.
-Racial equity is generally defined as a state where race no longer determines one’s ability to thrive because systemic barriers to quality housing, education, employment, health care, public safety and other needs have been removed.
-As one of America’s leading research universities committed to diversity, inclusion and racial equity, KU must advance these goals, in part, through its research mission.
-We believe in the power of research, scholarship and creative activity to bring about change.
-Our objective is to foster progress toward racial equity through a combination of research, dialogue and action.
+For several years, this internal grant program supported members of our research and creative community as they applied their expertise to profound and persistent challenges related to attaining the goal of racial equity.
+The program defined racial equity as a state where race no longer determined one’s ability to thrive because systemic barriers to quality housing, education, employment, health care, public safety and other needs had been removed.
+Eligibility was open to all Lawrence and Edwards campus faculty and unclassified academic staff (whether or not tenure-track).

 Research, scholarship and creative activity supported by the new fund must be innovative or reflect a new application of existing research and have the potential to make a significant contribution to understanding the genesis and impact of inequities based on race, exploring impediments and/or charting a course toward racial equity.
 Attentive to KU’s vital role as a place-based institution, funding decisions will include as priorities community-engaged projects that address a local problem identified in collaboration with one or more community partners — injecting research, scholarship and/or creative activity to achieve both immediate progress and long-term sustainability while advancing generalizable knowledge and understanding.
-To address racial equity issues as broadly as possible, funding will be available to all Lawrence and Edwards campus faculty and academic staff (whether or not tenure-track), without regard for field or discipline.
-We hope to attract a diverse pool of applicants for this award.
+To address racial equity issues as broadly as possible, funding will be available to all Lawrence and Edwards campus faculty and unclassified academic staff (whether or not tenure-track), without regard for field or discipline.
 Projects that involve students or partnerships with colleagues at other universities, industry or nonprofit organizations are encouraged.

 The Office of Research and the Hall Center’s Research & Grant Development Office will work with awardees to identify and secure external funding to continue or expand the scope of projects, but the potential to attract external funding is not a review criterion.